Zambia's bondholders form group for debt talks

 LONDON, June 23 (Reuters) - Ten of Zambia's international bondholders have formed a creditor group ahead of what is expected to be a complex restructuring of its debts, they said on Tuesday.

 One of the world's largest copper producers, Zambia owes money to four main types of creditor.
-It has $3 billion of Eurobonds outstanding and owes $2 billion to commercial banks, $2 billion to multilateral lenders like the IMF and World Bank and a further $3 billion to China.
+It has $3 billion of Eurobonds outstanding and owes $2 billion to commercial banks, $2 billion to the IMF and World Bank and a further $3 billion to China.

 The new bondholder committee did not name any of its 10 members but said they were all based in the United States or Europe and in aggregate hold approximately 35% of the total amount of Zambia’s outstanding Eurodollar bonds.